affinidi/affinidi-core-sdk/common-libs/did-auth-lib/README.md

 ### Using `DidAuthClientService` class to implement the *client* side part of `DID Auth` flow

 `DidAuthClientService` is introduced for implementation of `DID-Auth` flow on the *client* side.
-This class provides only `createDidAuthResponseToken`(create response token) which might be used only with `LocalExpiringDidAuthResponseToken` to prevent time inconsistent issue between service and client.
+This class provides only `createDidAuthResponseToken`(create response token) which might be used only with `LocalExpiringDidAuthResponseToken` to prevent time inconsistent issues between service and client.
-It could be used as an alternative to `AffinidiDidAuthService` class.
+It could be used as an alternative to the `AffinidiDidAuthService` class.

 Example:
 ```ts